MiltonGreat/Online-Retail/README.md

 ### Overview

-This project focuses on analyzing customer purchasing patterns using the Online Retail II dataset, which contains transaction records from a UK-based online retailer.
-The goal is to perform unsupervised learning to identify different customer segments based on purchasing behaviors, using clustering techniques.

-### Quality Issues:

-- Missing values in transaction histories or demographics.
-- Outliers in purchasing frequency or monetary spend.

-Cleaning/Transformation:
-- Impute missing values and scale monetary features.
-- Use dimensionality reduction (e.g., PCA) to simplify features.

-Model Evaluation:
-- Evaluate clustering results qualitatively (e.g., cluster profiles) and quantitatively (e.g., silhouette score).

-Dataset Limitations:
-- Limited to a specific retailer or region, reducing generalizability.
+This project demonstrates customer segmentation using the **Online Retail II** dataset, which includes transaction histories and customer demographics.
+The analysis uses **Recency, Frequency, and Monetary (RFM)** metrics to identify distinct customer segments, which can be used to optimize marketing strategies, improve customer targeting, and drive business decisions.

 ### Objective